hanamd/Practicum/practicum 2/README.md

 ## Project Overview

 This project was developed as a Data Science Practicum at Regis University.
-It builds a predictive system that evaluates YouTube thumbnails for viral potential using two feature extraction strategies — CLIP semantic embeddings and manually engineered visual features — fed into an XGBoost regression model.
+It builds a predictive system that evaluates YouTube thumbnails for viral potential using two feature extraction strategies ,CLIP semantic embeddings and manually engineered visual features , fed into an XGBoost regression model.

 The system distinguishes between **Short-form** and **Long-form** video formats, as the two respond to completely different visual signals.
-The final demo allows a user to upload any thumbnail image and receive an instant virality prediction alongside actionable design feedback.

 **Dataset:** 4,650 YouTube thumbnails across Music, People & Blogs, and Gaming categories, collected via the YouTube Data API v3.